Ribble Valley Walks

 Whalley is a lovely town to stroll through so you can easily extend your walk by visiting the fascinating Whalley Abbey.
 In fact the monks of the abbey once owned Spring Wood.
 The River Calder also runs through the town so you can enjoy a waterside walk along the river too.
 View Full Details>>

-|Stocks Reservoir||6 miles (10 km)||Enjoy a waterside walk around this lovely reservoir in the Forest of Bowland.
+|Enjoy a waterside circular walk around this lovely reservoir in the Forest of Bowland.
 The walk begins at the car park at the northern end of the reservoir and heads through the edge of Gisburn Forest and crosses the causeway.
 You then pick up a walking track which runs close to the waters edge, passing Rushton Hill and Ten Acre Hill on the way.
 On the western side you head to Eak Hill and Copped Hill Clough before a final woodland section through Gisburn Forest returns you to the car park.

 This is a lovely walk through woodland and farmland on well maintained, signed footpaths.
 There are splendid views of the surrounding countryside and hills plus ample opportunity for wildfowl spotting on the water.

 If you'd like to continue your walking in the area then you could head deeper into the adjacent Gisburn Forest.
 View Full Details>>

 |This literary trail explores an area of the Ribble Valley thought to have inspired some of the landscapes from J.R.R Tolkien's 'Lord of the Rings' trilogy.
 The walk also visits Stonyhurst College where the author worked on the novels during the second world war.
 Connections to the books include 'Middle-earth' representing the local area, Shire Lane in Hurst Green and the 'River Shirebourn' (the Shireburns built Stonyhurst).

 The walk starts at the village of Hurst Green where you follow a footpath south to the River Ribble.
 Here you pick up a nice waterside section of the Ribble Way, taking you past Winckley Hall, Cromwell Bridge (Oliver Cromwell, spent the night at Stonyhurst on his way to the battle of Preston in 1648) and Lower Hodder Bridge.
 Here you pick up a section of the River Hodder to take you toward Over Hacking.
 The route then leaves the river to follow woodland trails and country lanes to Stonyhurst.
 The college was founded in 1593 and includes several find old buildings, attractive grounds and public gardens with fine views to the Forest of Bowland and Pendle Hill.
 View Full Details>>

-|Visit the fascinating remains of this former Cistercian abbey and enjoy a waterside stroll along the Calder River on this lovely circular walk in Whalley.
-As well as the atmospheric ruins there are delightful grounds and gardens to enjoy.
-There is also a fine 14th century gatehouse in excellent condition.
+|Visit the fascinating remains of this former Cistercian abbey and enjoy a waterside stroll along the Calder River on this lovely circular walk in the Lancashie village of Whalley.
 View Full Details>>